cloudera/hue/docs/docs-site/content/developer/_index.md

 Hue service integration is generic and lets you integrate with other analytics systems.
 Here is a list of the main APIs:

 * Connect or create SQL connectors to any database (Impala, MySQL, Presto...)
-* List any files from any filesytem (HDFS, S3, ADLS, GSF...)
+* List any files from any filesytem (HDFS, S3, ADLS...)
 * List any job or query list (YARN, SQL queries, Kubernetes...)
 * Integrate with a Data Catalog (Cloudera Navigator, Apache Atlas...)